holser/openstack-summit-paris-2014/markdown/01-Intro.md

 High Availability is a characteristic of a system that retains a certain level of availability, even if the system is exposed to failures.

-Scope of this talk is about retaining availability of OpenStack cluster in case of failure of one of its underlying components:
+Scope of this talk is about retaining availability of OpenStack cluster in case of failure of one of its underlying components.

 We do not consider:
 1. Simultaneous failure of several components
 2. Force majeure and natural disasters
-3. Non-common failure events (poweroff, kernel panic, network partitioning)
-4. Physical destruction of the hardware (hammers, bombs and zombies of course)
+3. Physical destruction of the hardware